-Some have also criticized Blackbaud for their several month lapse in notifying its nonprofit users of the breach; the company maintains that because the breached data was eventually recovered from the hackers, that no nonprofit or donor information was compromised and thus did not require notification under data privacy regulatory regimes such as the EU’s General Data Protection Regulation (GDPR) or California’s Consumer Privacy Act (CCPA).
+Some have also criticized Blackbaud for their several months’ lapse in notifying its nonprofit users of the breach; the company maintains that because the breached data was eventually recovered from the hackers, no nonprofit or donor information was compromised and thus did not require notification under data privacy regulatory regimes such as the EU’s General Data Protection Regulation (GDPR) or California’s Consumer Privacy Act (CCPA).
 So where does this leave small nonprofits whose donor and client information may have been compromised and what lessons can we learn from the Blackbaud mishap?

 Why Your Nonprofit Should Care About Cybersecurity

 In today’s hyperconnected world, businesses and consumers are increasingly falling victim to digital attacks.
 The consequences can range from interruption of important business functions and deletion of critical information to identity theft and extortion.
 But along with the practical ramifications are the affirmative obligations of businesses to comply with new data privacy regimes such as the GDPR and CCPA.